Emperor William I’s Summer Residence

 Peter Joseph Lenné and Prince Hermann von Pückler-Muskau modeled the expansive Babelsberg Park on English landscape gardens.

 Please note: Restoration works

-Due to renovations of the interiors Schloss Babelsberg is currently closed to visitors.
+Due to renovations of the interiors Babelsberg Palace is currently closed to visitors.

-From May to October 2018, the castle will be open on special weekends for some special events, such as concerts and guided tours.
+From April to October 2019, the palace will be open on special weekends for some special events, such as concerts and guided tours.